Halfway Houses in New York County, NY

 Saint Lukes Roosevelt Hospital Halfway House Cr

-Saint Lukes Roosevelt Hospital Halfway House Cr is a sober living house in New York County, New York, 10025 zip code.
+Saint Lukes Roosevelt Hospital Halfway House Cr is a halfway house in New York County, New York, 10025 zip code.

 Address: 306 West 102nd Street, New York, NY 10025 in New York County